cyaohiri/GlobalFriendsList/README.md

 When global mode is turned on for that toon, that toon will have access to your Global Friends List.
 **THIS SETTING IS OFF BY DEFAULT AND WILL NEED TO BE TURNED ON FOR EACH TOON**

+This is a copy of Lexie's latest version that is now gone.